tulab-brain/RSAandFusion_toolbox/README.md

 If you use this toolbox in your research, please cite:

 Ruidi Wang.
-(2024). *Representational Similarity Analysis & Multimodal Fusion Toolbox (RSA & Fusion Toolbox)* (Version X.X) [Computer software].
+(2024). *Representational Similarity Analysis & Multimodal Fusion Toolbox (RSA & Fusion Toolbox)* (Version 2.1) [Computer software].
 Institute of Psychology, Chinese Academy of Sciences.

 ## 📄 License